ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

     ### end setup code

 You can add more args to ``$complex_args`` as required by the module.
-The module can now be run on the remote server either directly through Powershell or through an IDE.
+The module can now be run on the Windows host either directly through Powershell or through an IDE.

 There are multiple IDEs that can be used to debug a Powershell script, two of